RichardValerosoUniverse/World-at-35/README.md

 I am redirected and I have never been DENIED in all my endeavors!!!

-My Triumphs!!!
-My sacrifices have turned water into wine and my imaginations into Paradise.

 "Bravissimus"
 "Truth"
 Veritas hurts & Myself of mine is the Greatest Killah!